How to Choose the Right Shabby Chic Furniture

 Design by Room

 First of all, shop for a traditional sofa, loveseat and armchairs to start your shabby chic living room design off right.
-Be on the lookout for classic details like rolled arms, nailhead trim and button or diamond tufting.
+Be on the lookout for classic details like rolled arms, slightly rumpled slip-covers and a skirt.
 To complete your layout, select wood or metal tables with a weathered finish.
 Allow yourself plenty of surface area for candles and floral arrangements.

 Once your shabby chic living room furniture is set up to your liking, seek out textured fabrics and accents to give your space that characteristic charm.
 Wool throws and artfully placed linen pillows in pastel colors boost your couch's coziness factor, while ornamental mirrors, wall art, hanging plants and a vintage chandelier bring the whole motif together.